steveosoule/MvtAssignIt/README.md

 Simply put, `mvt:assign` is **faster**.

-Using the `/benchmarks/benchmark.mvt` code I tested how long it would take to iterate through an `mvt:while` loop for *N* numbers of times.
-At the maximum recorded number (10,000) `mvt:assign` was roughly **20 seconds faster** than Toolbelt's assign and **25 seconds faste**r than Toolkit's mvassign!
+Using the `/benchmarks/benchmark.mvt` code I tested how long it would take to iterate through an `mvt:while` loop for N numbers of times.
+At the maximum recorded number (10,000) `mvt:assign` was roughly **20 seconds faster** than Toolbelt's assign and **25 seconds faster** than Toolkit's mvassign!

 | Iterations                   | mvt:assign      | Toolkit        | Toolbelt       |
 |------------------------------|-----------------|----------------|----------------|